knetikmedia/knetikcloud-csharp-net20-client/docs/TaxesApi.md

 <a name="updatecountrytax"></a>
 # **UpdateCountryTax**
-> ModelCountryTaxResource UpdateCountryTax (string countryCodeIso3, ModelCountryTaxResource taxResource)
+> CountryTaxResource UpdateCountryTax (string countryCodeIso3, CountryTaxResource taxResource)

 Create or update a tax